 Please note that you are NOT rated on content knowledge in this test.

-Example rating sheets can be found here:
+Example blank rating sheets can be found here:

 What happens after the ITA Exam?

-Test-takers will receive the results of your exam at your OSU email within 24 hours.
+You (test-takers) will receive the results of your exam at your OSU email within 24 hours.